tgc-bot/FourAcesContracts/Staff.md

         within the Council, then a majority from the Casino’s Members to be valid.

-    6. In any case, a punishment may be overruled by the Council, by a super majority verdict.
+    6. In any case, a punishment MAY be overruled by the Council, by a super majority verdict.

-        1. In this case, the original individual who handed down the punishment may appeal by virtue of a majority-based decision to either uphold the punishment as valid, or maintain that it is invalid.
-If no majority can be decided, then the punishment is maintained as invalid.
+        1. In this case, the original individual who handed down the punishment MAY appeal by virtue of a majority-based decision to either uphold the punishment as valid, or maintain that it is invalid.
+If no majority CAN be decided, then the punishment is maintained as invalid.

 9. Management refers to the Casino’s Council, which consists of the Division Heads of the M.O.G., M.O.L. and M.O.A.

+10. Division Heads MAY institute internal policies as to how their Division performs.

+    7. Such policies SHOULD be available under a separate channel in the Division’s category, and SHOULD be followed by any employees of such Division.

-10. **Staff and Management Mandatory Recusals**
+11. **Staff and Management Mandatory Recusals**

-    7. Under situations where a punishment or decision would apply to the given Staff or Management member, they MUST recuse themselves from the decision.
+    8. Under situations where a punishment or decision would apply to the given Staff or Management member, they MUST recuse themselves from the decision.